kylpo/dev-playbook/platforms/Android-vs-iOS.md

 # AR
 Android:
-- Tango - requires hardware that most devices do not currently have
+- Tango - requires hardware that most devices do not currently have.
+- [ARCore](https://developers.google.com/ar/) - no additional hardware (released after ARKit).

 iOS:
 - ARKit - no additional hardware.
 Uses normal sensors and software.
 Means it is accessible to all, as soon as iOS 11 is released.